CRBroughton/hackernews-clone/README.md

 ## Common Commands

-To seed the database, run:
+To seed and reset the database, run:

 ```
 npx prisma migrate reset